 REUSE PROGRAM

-Excess serviceable materials turned into HW/HM will be made available to all customers.
+Excess serviceable materials turned into the HWCU, BLDG 2954, will be made available to all customers.
 Requisition forms are not required to obtain reuse materials.
 Inventory is not guaranteed and is limited to on hand quantity.

 EXCESS MATERIALS